harithmd1/Project2/README.md

 3. Compare Neural Network accuracy to original method of signal generation.

+4. Create two alternative neural networks to modify accuracy.

+6. compare features weights for the best neural network

 ## Analysis and visualization
+- Plot the MACD/ADX signals
+- Plot the signals Histogram
+- PLot the strategy returs compared to S&P500 returns
-- Plot the final trade predictions of the neural networks.
+- Plot the neural network returs compared to original signal returns

 ## Participants: